 Curious what the actual experience of doing reciprocal IVF is like?
 Listen to Madison and Krystal’s story on Baby Steps, a Carrot podcast.

 Reciprocal IVF can be a complex journey.
 Before starting any donor-assisted reproduction journey, it’s best to speak with a reproductive attorney in the country or state of residence/birth.
 Laws around determining parentage vary between states and countries, so getting a lawyer involved sooner rather than later is important.
+While legalities may be distinct between states, there are some common questions and issues that couples should consider before starting the reciprocal IVF process.
+For example, in many states, the partner who births the child is automatically granted parental rights, while the partner who donates the egg may need to go through the adoption process in order to retain those same parental rights.

 In the U.S., the following provides some estimated price ranges for the reciprocal IVF process.
 These costs don’t include any costs related to pre-cycle medical procedures or legal services since both of these can vary significantly depending upon the individuals and their unique circumstances.